 Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

-Then someone asks the question.
-"If developers are shipping more code, why are we delivering the same features in the same timeframes?"
+The dashboard says pull requests are up 98%.
+Developers shipping 67% more code.
+Every velocity metric is glowing — and then someone in the room asks the only question that matters: if developers are shipping that much more code, why are we delivering the same features in the same timeframes?

 Part 5 of 5 in The Claude Code Enterprise Stack series